 Highlighting

-Looking back at my favorite pictures, it’s clear that while having decent gear helps, it’s not the defining factor in creating a great photo.
+Looking back at my favourite pictures, it’s clear that while having decent gear helps, it’s not the defining factor in creating a great photo.
 Once your equipment meets a baseline level of quality—sharp optics, reliable focus, and decent dynamic range—everything else boils down to creativity, timing, and vision.
 The magic lies in the story, the light, and the emotion captured, not the brand of your camera or how expensive your lens is.
 Few of these shots were taken with simple setups, proving that technique, perspective, and patience always outshine gear obsession.
-It’s a refreshing reminder: it’s the photographer, not the camera, that makes the picture.
+That said, it’s important to own a camera you’re happy to use and willing to carry—one that suits your style and feels natural in your hands and fits in your bag.

 Galerie des Glaces